-This year we made them again, using shells we brought home from the beach.
+We’ve made them a few times, using shells we’ve brought home from the beach.

 - Baking sheet

-- Oven mitt or winter mitten to protect your hand (optional but younger kids might find it helpful) or a pair of tongs to help hold the shell in place
+- Oven mitt to protect your hand (optional but younger kids might find it helpful) or a pair of tongs to help hold the shell in place

 - Hot glue gun (optional)